-If you have sureties, your sureties can bring their documents (bank statements, payslips) to court themselves.
+If you have financial supporters, they can bring their documents (bank statements, payslips) to court themselves.
 They must not forget these.

 If your accommodation provider is attending court, they can bring the accommodation documents with them.
 If they cannot come to court, you should send these documents to court with your bail application form.